sporter42/flask_app/README.md

     - After setting the tags, *Matching instances* should should be "1 unique matched instance"
 - Agent configuration with AWS Systems Manager: use defaults
 - Deployment settings: use defaults
-- Load balancer: unselect Enable load balancing
+- Load balancer: unselect *Enable load balancing*

-Then *Create delployment group*.
-AWS CodeDeploy is now configured.
+Then *Create delployment group* to finish setting up AWS CodeDeploy.
 On to AWS CodePipeline...

 In *AWS Console > CodePipeline*, select *Pipeline > Pipelines* and then *Create pipeline*.
-Use the followoing settings:
+Use the following settings:

 - Pipeline name: flask_app
-- Service role: New service role
+- Service role: *New service role*
 - Role name: flask_app
-- Artifact store: Default location
+- Artifact store: *Default location*
-- Encryption key: Default AWS Managed Key
+- Encryption key: *Default AWS Managed Key*

 *Next*...

 - Source provider: GitHub (Version 2)
-- Connect to GitHub... follow the instructions to authenticate into your GitHub account and allow AWS CodePipeline to read from your repositories
+- Connect to GitHub... follow the prompts to authenticate into your GitHub account and allow AWS CodePipeline to read from your repositories
 - Repository name: Select the repository you created for flask_app
 - Branch name: Select your main branch
 - Change detection options: Start pipeline on code change = checked (so commits to your main branch will trigger a deployment)